fireship-io/fireship.io/hugo/content/lessons/angular-universal-firebase/index.md

 Deploying to [AppEngine](https://cloud.google.com/appengine/docs/standard/nodejs/) will containerize your code allow it to scale infinitely in the cloud.
 It starts on a free tier and can scale up automatically based on traffic or resource demands.

 Crate an *app.yaml* file in the root the project.
-The standard environment for Node8 and Node10 is free to deploy with a small instance and can scale as large as you need.
+The standard environment for Node8 and Node10 is free to deploy with a small instance and can automatically scale the moon 🌙 as needed.

 {{< file "yaml" "app.yaml" >}}
 {{< highlight yaml >}}